piotrmurach/tty-config/README.md

 config.read('./investments.toml')
 ```

 In cases where you wish to specify a custom file extension, you will need to also specify the file format to use.

-For example, if have a file formatted using `YAML` notation with extension called `.config` do:
+For example, if you have a configuration file formatted using `YAML` notation with extension called `.config`, to read it do:

 ```ruby
 config.read('investments.config', format: :yaml)